-Eucalyptus is native to Australia and has over 700 species, some of which can live up to 1,000 years!
+Eucalyptus is a Greek word “eukalyptos.”
+It means “well-enclosed.”
+This refers to the plant’s flower bud that is enclosed inside of a capsule.
+It is native to Australia and has over 700 species.
+Some eucalyptus trees live up to 1,000 years!
 It’s a fast-growing source of timber, achieving 6-12 feet of new growth each year.

 It’s also a popular food choice for Koalas!
 Everyone loves koalas!

-Eucalyptus trees are notoriously thirsty and you typically find them in or near swamps to drain water and detract mosquitoes that could be carrying the malaria virus.
-This absorbing ability is good news for your floors and cabinets as the eucalyptus timber building material wood is very absorbent.
+Eucalyptus trees thrive in swamps.
+The trees are notoriously thirsty and detract mosquitoes that could be carrying the malaria virus.
+This is good news for your floors and cabinets as eucalyptus timber is very absorbent.
 It can soak up water-based and oil-based stains quickly and evenly!

 Native Australian aborigines use eucalyptus oil to treat infections.
 They even believe that it can prevent cancer!
 In ancient China, the oil was used as a remedy for tuberculosis and asthma.

-Today, ship masts, railways sleepers, and ship keels are built with eucalyptus timber.
-This is because of durability and strength.
+Today, ship masts, railways sleepers, and ship keels use eucalyptus timber because of its durability and strength.

-A notable species is referred to as “rainbow eucalyptus.”
+Have you seen the “rainbow eucalyptus?”
 You can see why just by looking at it!
 The plant sheds its bark many times per year, showing off the layers of bark underneath the surface.
 It starts out green, then fades to various shades of red, blue and even purple as time goes on.
 Unique and beautiful!

-Eucalyptus is an extremely sustainable material.
 Some plantations can produce up to 30 times more volume per year than your average carpentry wood bearing trees.
-The wood is also versatile.
-You can sand it to a smooth, polished surface, and it reacts well to various stains.
+Eucalyptus wood is versatile, sturdy and it reacts well to various stains.

-Eucalyptus plants grow straight by nature, so it’s the perfect wood for flooring, wall paneling, and trellises.
+These eucalyptus plants grow straight naturally, so it’s the perfect wood for flooring, wall paneling, and trellises.
 Its color resembles mahogany, but causes much less splintering and chipping.
-Don’t forget about eucalyptus fencing.
+If eucalyptus poles are smaller in diameter, they can be used for eucalyptus fencing.

 At amaZulu Inc., we worked with the Environmental Protection Agency (EPA) to produce the first non-arsenic, non-erosive pressure treatment for eucalyptus wood.
-It extends the life and durability of eucalyptus timber as building material that stands up to the elements.
-Our eucalyptus poles are not only strong and durable but long lasting and tolerant of Florida’s changing climate.
+Not only is this treatment safe for our environment, but it also extends the life and durability of eucalyptus timber.
+Our eucalyptus poles are strong, durable and tolerant of harsh climates.

 Related content and products: